-The Court received a complaint alleging that a judge of the United States Court of Federal Claims engaged in judicial misconduct.1
+The Court has received a complaint and an amended complaint alleging that several judges of the United States Court of Federal Claims engaged in judicial misconduct.

-The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("RJCP") allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
-"Prejudicial" conduct includes such things as use of the judge's office to obtain special treatment for friends and relatives, acceptance of bribes, treating litigants or others in a demonstrably egregious and hostile manner, and other abuses of judicial office.
+The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings (Mar.
+12, 2019) ("RJCP") provide that any individual may file a written complaint alleging that a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts or is unable to discharge the duties of office because of mental or physical disability."
+RJCP 1(a).
+"Prejudicial" conduct includes such actions as a judge's use of office to obtain special treatment for friends and relatives, acceptance of bribes, treating litigants or others in a demonstrably egregious and hostile manner, and other abuses of judicial office.
 See RJCP 4(a).

-Under the RJCP, a chief judge reviews complaints of judicial misconduct that are filed and determines whether they should be dismissed or referred for further proceedings.
+Under the RJCP, a chief judge reviews complaints of judicial misconduct and disability and determines whether they should be dismissed or referred for further proceedings.
 See RJCP 11(a).
-RJCP 11(c)(1) provides that a complaint must be dismissed without further review if the presiding judge concludes that the complaint:
+RJCP 11(c)(1) provides that a complaint must be dismissed without further review if the chief judge concludes that the complaint:

-- (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in the inability to discharge the duties of judicial office; - (B) is directly related to the merits of a decision or procedural ruling; - (C) is frivolous; - (D) is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists; - (E) is based on allegations that are incapable of being established through investigation; - (F) has been filed in the wrong circuit under Rule 7; or - (G) is otherwise not appropriate for consideration under the Act.
+- (A) alleges conduct that, even if true, is not prejudicial to the effective and expeditious administration of the business of the courts and does not indicate a mental or physical disability resulting in the inability to discharge the duties of judicial office; - (B) is directly related to the merits of a decision or procedural ruling; - (C) is frivolous; - (D) is based on allegations lacking sufficient evidence to raise an inference that misconduct has occurred or that a disability exists; - (E) is based on allegations that are incapable of being established through investigation; - (F) has been filed in the wrong circuit under Rule 7; or